 Arrival

 The Kona Atlantis Submarine is located in the Courtyard by Marriott King Kamehameha’s Kona Beach Hotel on Ali’i Drive.
-This is walking distance from many Kona hotels.
+This is within walking distance of many Kona hotels.

 You can either walk or park in their paid lot.
-We parked there for about 3 hours and it ended up being $25.
-However we forgot to get our parking validated.
+We parked there for about 3 hours and it was $25.
+However, we forgot to get our parking validated.

 When you enter the hotel, you’ll take a left and then a right until you see the Kona Atlantis Submarine check in area.
 It’s all indoors and air conditioned.

-After you’re checked in, you’ll have the option of walking around the hotel for a bit or hanging out by the large outrigger canoe.
+After you’re checked in, you can walk around the hotel for a bit or hang out by the large outrigger canoe.
 When we were there, they had an amazing display of artwork by the famous Hawaiian artist Herb Kane.

-Note: there are no restrooms on the submarine, so you’re best bet is to use the one by the luau check-in desk near the hotel’s main entrance.
+Note: There are no restrooms on the submarine, so your best bet is to use the one near the luau check-in desk near the hotel’s main entrance.

 Short Boat Ride to Submarine